Stabilizer information inequalities from phase space distributions: Stabilizer States

+If the local dimension $d$ is odd, there exists a discrete Wigner function that replicates many properties of its better-known continuous-variable variant \cite{gross06}.
+It is the function on phase space defined by

-This definition is in analogy to the continuous-variable case, as explained in detail in \cite{gross06}.
-The central observation is that in the case of stabilizer states, the Wigner function $W_{\rho(M)}$ formally defines a \emph{probability distribution on phase space}, i.e.\ it attains only non-negative values and their sum is one.
-In fact, we can easily compute (c.f.\ \cite{gross05,gross06})
+The central observation is that in the case of stabilizer states, the Wigner function $W_{\rho(M)}$ is a \emph{probability distribution on phase space}, i.e.\ it attains only non-negative values and their sum is one.
+In fact \cite{gross05,gross06},